xbydsl/HS2VR/README.md

 # Building from source

 The mod currently uses a patched `VRGIN.dll` from the AI-Shoujo VR mod by Ooetksh, not the included git submodule.
 Once that version of VRGIN makes it onto github, the repo can be updated to include it.

-# Known issues
-- Camera placement is buggy.
-The effects of Unity XR input tracking, SteamVR, and whatever VRGIN is doing on the various cameras is less than clear to me.
-If someone knows how that stuff works, please let me know.
-- During scene transitions seizure-iduction flickering is happening.
-Until that is fixed, just close your eyes ¯\\_(ツ)_/¯.
-- Mirrors don't work properly.
-- Resolution of UI is crap.